adarwoo/modbus_relay/docs/user_manual.md

 During boot, for the first 2 seconds, all LEDs are lit.
 This allow checking for a faulty LED.

 ### Locate function
-To help locate a relay device, a Modbus locate command can be sent.<br/>
+To help locate a relays device, a Modbus locate command can be sent.<br/>
 See [Locate mode](#Locate_mode)

 The EStop reset push button can be pressed to end the locate cycle, or a new Modbus command can be sent.